vectordotdev/vector/website/content/en/docs/reference/glossary.md

 "Log" refers to an individual log event.
 This is a type of [Vector event][metric].

-## Lucio

-A sporty Italian that bleeds Rust, is a core member of the Vector team, and who does not approve of New York pizza.

 ## Metric

 "Metric" refers to an individual data unit used to represent a point in time measurement.
 This is a type of [Vector event][metric].